himk4595-cloud/media-buying-launch-copilot/README.md

 |---|---|
 | `GROQ_API_KEY` | Server-side key used by the launch packet generation route |

-Never commit `.env.local` or API keys to GitHub.

 ## Demo walkthrough

 1. Open the dashboard.